KhaledHosseini/polygolt-dsa/README.md

   - Python: Swift has no built-in Ordered map using tree data structure.
   - Java: [TreeMap](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html) is implemented using a Red-Black Tree as its internal data structure.
   - C#: [SortedDictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.sorteddictionary-2?view=net-7.0) is implemented internally using a self-balancing binary search tree called a Red-Black Tree.
-  - JavaScript:
+  - JavaScript: an implementation can be found [here](https://github.com/somdipdey/JavaScript-implementation-of-java.util.TreeMap-Class).

 ### Set
 #### UnorderedSet
-It is almost exactly like [UnorderedMap (HashTable)](#unorderedmap-hashtable) with the distinction that the node has only a key and no value exists.
+It is almost exactly like [UnorderedMap or HashTable](#unorderedmap-or-hashtable) with the distinction that the node has only a key and no value exists.
 In Java, it is implemented using HashTable and the values for the nodes are set to a fixed value.
 - `Good`:
   - `O(1)` for search operation.
 - `Not Good`: